artluai/spoolcast/README.md

 Avoid:
 - hardcoded personal local machine paths unless a path is truly required to make something work

+## Runtime

+Node 22 is required.
+Node 24 has caused repeated Rspack / Remotion native-binding failures on development machines.
+See `RENDER_RULES.md`.

 ## Current State

-The repo is a reusable system scaffold:
+The repo is a reusable scaffold:

-- background-only shot-list workflow
-- review board and render behavior defined by rules files
+- background-only illustrated-scene workflow defined across the rules files
-- template composition only
+- Remotion template composition only (no bundled session example)
-- no bundled session-specific example project
+- scripts directory ready for the kie.ai client and preprocessor

 ## Next Work

-- add a clean generic shot-list parser
-- add project-specific tooling only through configurable scripts
-- keep session data outside the repo
+- implement the kie.ai client in `scripts/`
+- implement the scene preprocessor in `scripts/` (Python, deterministic, no AI tokens)
-- evolve the renderer from the template into a configurable pipeline
+- replace the template composition with a chunk-driven composition that plays preprocessor frame folders
+- generate the first end-to-end illustrated session